 Nature conservation in other forest operations

 Harvesting is not the only operation that requires nature conservation planning.
-In other forest operations, such as soil scarification, pre-commercial thinning, thinning and road construction, planning is also essential for effective nature conservation measures.
+In other operations, such as soil scarification, pre-commercial thinning, thinning and road construction, planning is also essential for effective nature conservation measures.

 pre-commercial thinning